snougo/Godot4-FPS-Controller/README.md

 A FPS Controller for Godot4

 # Feature:
 1. Controller Script Has A Simple But Well Extention FSM inside it.
 No Need a Lots of State Class Scripts any more.
-You Can Use it to Manager Your Animation State Without Extra Working.
+You Can Use it to Manager Your Animation States Without Extra Working.

-2. A Simple Debug UI shows FPS/State Enter/State Exit/Horizontal Velocity/Is On Floor State
+2. A Simple Debug UI shows FPS/State Enter Message/State Exit Message/Horizontal Velocity/Is On Floor State

 3. It Has a Simple Test Level You Can Playround